Luisg882/Super-Physio-main/README.md

 - A news section.
 - I attempt to create a list of the different pathologies that we treat.
 I try to make a single list on mobile devices and then split it into 2 different ones for tablets and monitors but it gives accessibility problems and there are bugs in the implementation.

+## Technologies Used ##

+**Languages Used**
+- HTML5
+- CSS3

+**Libraries and programs used**
+- **Grammarly** - used to correct misspellings and grammar mistakes.
+- **Font Awesome** - to get social media icons.
+- **Google Fonts** - Nunito and Quicksand fonts were used on the website.
+- **Invision** - to make early sketches of the website.
+- **Git** - used as IDE to control and track the project progression.

 ## Testing ##
 - Tested in Google Chrome, Firefox, and Edge.
 - The website is responsive in all browsers.
 - Links for social media open correctly on different tabs.
 - The booking validation works and retrieves the relevant information to the back end.
 - Navigation links work properly.

+**Functional Testing**

+- **Navigation Bar**
+    - All links from the navbar work properly in the same tab.
+    - Menu button on mobile and tablets opens the navbar expands the header and doesn't disrupt the flow of the website.

+- **Booking Form**
+    - Validation of the form prevents the patient from submitting the form.
+    - The description section is not included as a validator.

+- **Footer**
+    - Social media icons open the pages on different tabs.
+    - Openning times font size increased from mobiles to wider devices.

 ### Bugs ###